Close

 Voluntary disclosure is a proactive initiative where taxpayers willingly correct past mistakes or omissions in their tax filings with the Internal Revenue Service (IRS).
 This action is imperative for individuals in Los Angeles who have intentionally or unintentionally failed to report income, neglected to pay due taxes, or committed similar errors, leading to accrued interest and substantial civil or criminal tax penalties.

-How Does the IRS Voluntary Disclosure Practice (VDP) Work?
+How Does the IRS Voluntary Disclosure Practice (VDP) Work in 2026?

 What are the Benefits of Voluntary Disclosure?